The Human Condition (film series)

 The Human Condition (人間の條件, Ningen no jōken) is a trilogy of Japanese epic war drama films co-written and directed by Masaki Kobayashi, based on the novel of the same name by Junpei Gomikawa.
 The films are subtitled No Greater Love (1959), Road to Eternity (1959), and A Soldier's Prayer (1961).

-The trilogy follows the life of Kaji, a Japanese pacifist and socialist, as he tries to survive in the totalitarian and oppressive world of World War II-era Japan.
+The trilogy follows the life of Kaji (Tatsuya Nakadai), a Japanese pacifist and socialist, as he tries to survive in the totalitarian and oppressive world of World War II-era Japan.

-Plot
+Plot summaries

 The Criterion Collection website summarises the plot of the film thus: "The Human Condition follows the journey of the well-intentioned, yet naïve Kaji who transitions from being a labor camp supervisor to an Imperial Army soldier and eventually Soviet POW.
 Constantly trying to rise above a corrupt system, Kaji time and time again finds his morals an impediment rather than an advantage."

 No Greater Love (1959)

 In World War II-era Japan, Kaji marries his sweetheart Michiko despite his misgivings about the future.
-To gain exemption from military service, he moves his wife to a large mining operation in Japanese-colonized Manchuria, where he serves as a labor chief assigned to a workforce of Chinese prisoners.
+To gain exemption from military service, he moves his wife to a large mining operation in Manchukuo, a Japanese puppet state, where he serves as a labor chief assigned to a workforce of Chinese prisoners.

 Kaji aggravates the camp bureaucracy by implementing humane practices to improve both labor conditions and productivity, clashing with foremen, administrators, and the Kenpeitai military police.
 Ultimately his efforts to grant autonomy to the POWs are undermined by scheming officials, resulting in the electrocution of several prisoners and the beheading of others accused of attempted escape.
 When Kaji protests the brutality, he is tortured and then drafted into the army to relieve the camp supervisors of his disruptive presence.